diku-dk/futhark/docs/c-api.rst

    Set the value of a tuning parameter.
 Returns zero on success, and non-zero if the parameter cannot be set.
 This is usually because a parameter of the given name does not exist.
-See :c:func:`get_tuning_param_count` and :c:func:`get_tuning_param_name` for how to query which parameters are available.
+See :c:func:`futhark_get_tuning_param_count` and :c:func:`futhark_get_tuning_param_name` for how to query which parameters are available.
 Most of the tuning parameters are applied only when the context is created, but some may be changed even after the context is active.
 At the moment, only parameters of class "threshold" may change after the context has been created.
-Use :c:func:`get_tuning_param_class` to determine the class of a tuning parameter.
+   Use :c:func:`futhark_get_tuning_param_class` to determine the class of a tuning parameter.

 .. c:function:: int futhark_get_tuning_param_count(void)

    Return the number of available tuning parameters.
-Useful for knowing how to call :c:func:`get_tuning_param_name` and :c:func:`get_tuning_param_class`.
+Useful for knowing how to call :c:func:`futhark_get_tuning_param_name` and :c:func:`futhark_get_tuning_param_class`.

 .. c:function:: const char* futhark_get_tuning_param_name(int i)